Harsha072/ewd-api-labs-2023/README.md

  + Get Similar Series -  Get a list of similar movies using a series ID.

- + Get series images - Get the images for series
+ + Get series images - Get the images for series based on id

  + Get upcoming movies - Returns all upcoming movies